Hyundai Ioniq 5 2026

 $58,488 CAD · 488 km range · 77.4 kWh · Crossover

 The Hyundai Ioniq 5 is the EV most often recommended without reservation to Canadian buyers.
 The E-GMP platform's 800V architecture supports 350 kW DC fast charging — 18-minute 10-to-80% charge times in optimal conditions.
 The standard heat pump is the single most consequential feature for Canadian winter ownership; range loss at -15°C runs 18-22% rather than the 30%+ of resistive-heating EVs.
 The retro-futurist exterior treatment is polarizing but ages well.
 Interior space punches above the exterior dimensions thanks to the long wheelbase.
-Base trims sit below the $55,000 iZEV cap, so the full federal rebate applies.
-Stack with provincial rebates and the net price in Quebec or BC can run $42,000-$47,000.
+Pricing is the catch in 2026: at $54,999 the Ioniq 5 sits above the federal EVAP $50,000 final-transaction cap, so it no longer qualifies for the $5,000 federal rebate — a real change from the old iZEV era when it did.
+Provincial rebates (where active) may still apply, but the federal money is off the table unless Hyundai prices a trim under $50K.
 The 2026 model year adds a few interior refinements and a slightly improved suspension calibration; the core value proposition has not changed since the platform launched.

 Best-fit buyer

 Canadian winter drivers who value heat-pump-equipped efficiency.
 Anyone road-tripping who values fast DC charging speeds.
-Single-EV households for whom $5,000 federal rebate is the marginal-cost decision.
+Buyers who'll pay the now-above-cap sticker for the platform's charging and cold-weather strengths rather than chasing the federal rebate.

 Key trade-off